vyca2017/content/static/legal/terms.md

 ### 8. Communications Preferences

 Graphcool offers Customers and Visitors who provide contact information a means to choose how the Company uses the information provided.
 You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
-Additionally, you may send a request specifying your communications preferences to community@Graphcool.com.
+Additionally, you may send a request specifying your communications preferences to community@graph.cool.
 Customers cannot opt out of receiving transactional emails related to their account with Graphcool or the Services.

 ### 9. Correcting and Updating Your Information

-Customers may update or change their registration information by logging in to their accounts at http://Graphcool.com.
+Customers may update or change their registration information by logging in to their accounts at https://www.graph.cool.
 Requests to access, change, or delete your information will be handled within 30 days.

 ### 10. Security